zuhlke/engineering-posts/lit-tailwind.md

 Before we look at the configuration lets have a look at what we got so far.
 We start with one component `my-element.ts` that has component-specific styling in the static `styles` property.
 Next to this we also have an `index.css` providing global styles for our page.
-All of this gets loaded in the `index.html` and that is already everything for our app.
+All of these files get loaded in the `index.html` and that is already everything for our app.
 The rest is configuration and assets.

 ## Importing tailwind